 The Stock Scanning Process

-This is what a typical evening scanning looks like.
-The actual criteria I put into the scanner is discussed in the next section.
+This is what a typical evening of scanning looks like.

-- I usually do my scanning in the evening, after the stock market has closed.
-This works for my shchedule; if you need to do it at another time, that’s ok too.
-I typically run a scan once a week, but it could be done daily, or a few times a month.
+- I usually scan in the evening, after the stock market has closed.
+This works for my schedule; if you need to do it at another time, that’s ok too.
+I typically run a scan once a week, but it could be done every couple of days, or a few times a month.
 It depends on how much time you have.
+If time is very limited, you may want to do the Quick Method instead.

 - To start, I open up my scanners.
-I usually use StockRover, but you could also use ChartMill “trade ideas”.
-I save all the scanning criteria (the critiera are discussed in the section below) in my account so they are ready to go.
+I use StockRover.
+I save all the scanning criteria in my account so they’re ready to go.
 I don’t want to have to recreate the scan each time I log in.
-Set up the critieria and save it.
-Both these scanners are free and have additional functionality with a paid subscription.

 - If I have time, I go through the whole list the scanner produces.
 This could be anywhere between 50 and 300 stocks.
-If I’m limited on time, I will sort by 3-month or 1-year performance, or 52-week range (highest first, in all cases).
-I then go through the top 100 stocks (or whatever amount you select), or I allocate a certain number of minutes to finding stocks that meet the patterns.
+If I’m limited on time, look through a portion of the list.

-- By glancing through the stocks, I write down stocks that appear, at a glance, to fit the strategy parameters.
-This is a quick process, meaning I only spend a few seconds or less looking at each stock.
+- I then flip through the charts of the stocks on the list.
+I write down stocks that appear, at a glance, to fit the strategy parameters or will soon.
+This is a quick process, meaning I only spend a few seconds or less looking at each stock/chart.

 - Then, I do a more thorough analysis of the stocks I’ve written down.
 I pull up a full-size chart (I use TradingView), consider the reward:risk, whether the trend is strong, and how well it meets the strategy parameters.
 I will also make sure earnings aren’t coming out within a few days.